linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 7- CP, Repo, and the Crisis/Deciphering the Liquidity and Credit Crunch 2007–2008.md

 ---
 cssclasses: academia
 aliases:
-  - Example_Alias_Deciphering the Liquidity and Credit Crunch 2007–2008
+  - Deciphering the Liquidity and Credit Crunch 2007–2008
-  - Alias_38_Deciphering the Liquidity and Credit Crunch 2007–2008.md
+  - Deciphering the Liquidity and Credit Crunch 2007–2008.md
 tags:

-  - tag_example
-  - example_tag
+  -
   - "#quantitative-finance"
   - "#financial-crises"
   - "#debt-management"